elsiedown/sei-project-2/README.md

-# Project 2 - Whats in Your Fridge?
+# Project 2 - What's in Your Fridge?

 ## GA SEI Project 2: React App